 Guðmundur Arnar Guðmundsson‘s 2016 film Heartstone for me was one of my most anticipated films – reading about it, watching other films by the director, and watching the trailer over and over were just some of the activities that warmed me up to the cinematic experience of actually watching it.

-Now that I have seen it, admittedly its story turned out to be different from what the trailer led me to believe it would be about, yet all of my extremely high expectations about the quality of the production and the storytelling were met and exceeded.
+Now that I have seen it, admittedly, its story turned out to be different from what the trailer led me to believe it would be about.
+Yet, my extremely high expectations about the quality of the production and the storytelling were met and exceeded.

 A Coming-of-Age film set in a remote fishing village in Iceland, Heartstone is about the close friendship between two adolescent boys: Thor (Baldur Einarsson) and Kristian (Blær Hinriksson) and the challenges they face as they struggle to comprehend their feelings towards girls and each other.

-Cinematographically the film is a true masterpiece, utilizing a predominately subjective cinematic point of view, with extreme close-up shots that stress intimacy between the characters (in some scenes the dampness on the protagonist’s forehead caused a palpable warm feeling and uneasiness in me).
-Other scenes are barely lit, as the filmmakers chose to rely on sound and the viewer’s imagination to fill in the details.
+Cinematographically, the film is a true masterpiece, utilizing a predominately subjective cinematic point of view, with extreme close-up shots that stress intimacy between the characters (in some scenes, the dampness on the protagonist’s forehead caused a palpable warm feeling and uneasiness in me).
+Other scenes are barely lit, as the filmmakers rely on sound and the viewer’s imagination to fill in the details.

 Iceland’s natural beauty has not been forgotten and is well captured in the stunning panoramic shots that enhance the overall impact of the picture.
 Undoubtedly the notion that the film speaks the language of the senses is well validated in Heartstone.